PAIR-Former: Budgeted Relational Multi-Instance Learning for Functional miRNA Target Prediction: Full Theoretical Assumptions and Proofs

 \end{assumption}

-\paragraph{A sufficient condition for Assumption~\ref{assm:A2}.} Assumption~\ref{assm:A2} is mild: it holds whenever the aggregator is differentiable and the per-token gradient norms are controlled.
+The scores $a_i(B)$ should be read as masking influences: they upper bound how much the prediction can change when token $i$ is replaced by the padding token while the remaining masked context varies.
+The next lemma gives a checkable sufficient condition rather than assuming the desired approximation bound directly.

-\begin{lemma}[Gradient-based influence weights imply \eqref{eq:A2_weighted_lip}] Assume $f_\phi$ is differentiable in each token.
-Let $\mathcal{Z}(B)$ denote the set of all masked states obtained by replacing any subset of tokens by $z_\emptyset$.
-Define per-token sensitivities
+\begin{lemma}[Gradient-based sensitivities imply Assumption~\ref{assm:A2}] Assume $f_\phi$ is differentiable in each token on every line segment between a masked state and a state obtained by unmasking one token.
+Let $\mathcal{Z}(B)$ denote the set of all masked states obtained from $Z(B)$, and define